Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-schema-user-account.md

 ## How is this idea best presented?
 It could be present in a short meeting.
 One of us could explain it.

+## How should this feature be taught to existing C9 developers?
+It has two topics to explain.
+Topic # 1 (Schema of DB) and topic #2 (Why did we choose PostgreSQL?)

 # Unresolved questions

-This document doesn't include what Management Tools we are goint to use with PostgreSQL
+This document doesn't include what Management Tools we are going to use with PostgreSQL